John Sheppard (composer): Media vita

-Arguably supreme amongst all of Sheppard's compositions is his cantus firmus setting of the Lenten Nunc dimittis antiphon Media vita in morte sumus.
+A noteworthy composition by Sheppard is his cantus firmus setting of the Lenten Nunc dimittis antiphon Media vita in morte sumus.
 Here his innovative use of the cantus firmus in breves allows for an expansive canvas and a leisurely harmonic rhythm that effectively complement his solemn treatment of the text.

-The date and circumstances of the work's creation remain unclear because the original manuscript is lost.
-The work might have been written for the funeral of Nicholas Ludford, a fellow composer who died in the 1557 influenza epidemic.
-The work survives only in the partbooks copied by John Baldwin in the late 1570s.
+The date and circumstances of the work's creation remain unclear.
+The work might have been written as a memorial for Sheppard's first wife, Jane It survives only in the partbooks copied by John Baldwin in the late 1570s.
 Baldwin's copy now lacks one of the six vocal parts, the tenor, but, since this part bore the plainsong cantus firmus, it can be readily restored from contemporary chant books, except, possibly, in the first two verses where a reconstructed tenor part may or may not be needed (the music sounds complete without it).
 Recent research has shown that the form of the work as usually performed is incorrect.
 In particular the chanted Nunc dimittis precedes the antiphon and the scheme of the polyphonic repeats is not as extensive as previously thought.
 Sheppard's bold counterpoint has led some to question whether the surviving text contains copying errors that make the work sound more modern than it should do.

 Regardless, Sheppard's Media vita has remained enduringly popular, with at least nine modern commercial recordings.

 English music

 Sheppard's vernacular music has suffered seriously from the loss of manuscript sources.
-Since he died only a month after Queen Mary, his settings for the Protestant services must have been composed during the reign of Edward VI, who, after some experimental services in 1548, imposed the first Book of Common Prayer in 1549.
+Since he died only a month after Queen Mary, his settings for the Protestant services must have been composed during the reign of Edward VI, who, after some experimental services in 1548, established the first Book of Common Prayer in 1549.
 Some of Sheppard's English-texted music, such as his setting of the Lord's Prayer and his cycle of metrical psalms by Thomas Sternhold (in GB-Lbl Add.
 MS 15166) may have been composed for domestic recreation rather than for church use.

 As many as ten services (settings of canticles and other items for the new English Morning Prayer, Evening Prayer and Communion services) have been identified, all surviving in varying degrees of incompleteness.
 The Second Service is noteworthy for having influenced the design of Byrd's Great Service.
 Stefan Scot has observed that the Creed of the First Service is virtually identical musically to the Creed of Tallis's untitled four-part Mass in the Gyffard Partbooks.
 Sheppard's fifteen English anthems, most of which are à 4, comply with the demands of the Protestant reformers for simplicity, clear, audible words and largely syllabic text-underlay.

 The part-songs O happy dames and Vain, vain, all our life we spend in vain (both à 4) are Sheppard's only known works to non-sacred texts.